concordion/concordion-timestamp-formatter-extension/README.md

 This [Concordion](http://www.concordion.org) extension reformats the footer of the Concordion output to show hours, minutes and seconds rather than milliseconds.

+# Installation
+The extension is available from [Maven Central](http://search.maven.org/#artifactdetails%7Corg.concordion%7Cconcordion-timestamp-formatter-extension%7C1.1.2%7Cjar).</a>

 # Introduction

 A simple extension that reformats the footer of the Concordion output to show hours, minutes and seconds rather than milliseconds.